Loot Studios – How to Keep Your Pets Safe Around 3D Printing Resin

 Your Work Station

 One extra tip for pet parents: check the area under your printer frequently.
 If your FEP vat develops a tiny puncture, resin can leak out slowly and hide under the machine.
 You might not notice it, but a curious pet sniffing around the “new machine” definitely will.
-A mere proximity guarantees minimal chances of accidents.
-Google “resin 3D printer setup” to get more ideas.
-They usually range from simple desks to coordinated machines in a dedicated room.
+There are countless ways to organize a safe resin printing workspace, from a simple desk setup to a fully dedicated hobby room.
+The key is keeping the workflow contained, organized, and easy to clean.

 Find Less Harmful, Yet Imperfect Materials – If You Can Afford It